RobvEmous/StateMachineTesting/README.md

 The addition of a state machine to the TLS protocol specification would therefore still be of great help.

 ## Notes
+* As no serious security bugs were found, we concluded that we were allowed to disclose these results.
+Please contact me if this assumption is wrong.
 * Windows 10 and Ubuntu 14.04 are used for this setup.
 * TLS clients could also be tested using the StateLearner, but we will not go into that.
 * The installation and setup of most TLS server implementations, especially the relatively unknown ones, proved to be quite a hassle.
 Therefore, despite the fact that the steps shown above worked for us, it is quite likely that you need some additional/alternative steps to get it working properly.
 * Installing different versions of an TLS implementation alongside is difficult to get working properly.
 That is why we removed one version before installing the other.